-Local water and wastewater treatment providers, the Catawba Regional Council of Governments, the SC Department of Commerce, and federal agencies such as EDA.
+Local water and wastewater treatment providers, the Catawba Regional Council of Governments, the SC Department of Commerce, the SC Rural Infrastructure Authority, and federal agencies such as EDA.

 Project: Expand the availability of mass transit within the region's larger cities and enhance access to the City of Charlotte.